vassiliphilippov/erct-papers/_papers/19-yip-et-al-2018-ar-video.md

       They clearly randomized at the class (tutorial session) level, satisfying the requirement for Class-level RCT.
     quote: >-
-      “...a randomized controlled trial (RCT) was run.
-Study participants were randomly allocated... all students were randomly allocated into different classes by the PolyU computer system.”
+      ...a randomized controlled trial (RCT) was run.
+Study participants were randomly allocated... all students were randomly allocated into different classes by the PolyU computer system.
     analysis: >-
       The paper explicitly states that a randomized controlled trial (RCT) was run, with students placed into two groups and different tutorial sessions.